 Yale faculty members are leaders within the fields of mental health and addictions, and within the discipline of psychology.
 There are over 200 psychologists on the faculty of the Yale Department of Psychiatry.
 Many of these serve within the internship program as advisors, supervisors, seminar, leaders, and lecturers.

-The stipend for the 2021-2022 internship year will be $36,771.
+The stipend for the 2022-2023 internship year will be at least $36,771.
 Fellows receive fully paid healthcare coverage through Yale Health for themselves, spouses, same-sex partners joined through civil union, and children.
 There also is an option to purchase coverage through a number of alternative private health insurance plans at an additional charge.
 Four weeks of paid leave is also provided.

 Applicants to the doctoral training program must be enrolled in an APA or CPA accredited doctoral training program in clinical, counseling, or community psychology.
 The program participates in the APPIC match.
 Candidates complete the APPIC Application for Psychology Internships (AAPI), a standardized application for use by students who are applying to internship programs.